Mistralys/easyphp-configurator/README.md

 1. Rename `config.dist.php` to `config.php`
 1. Set the correct path to your EasyPHP folder in `config.php`
 1. Run the `index.php` either in your browser or via command line

+After this, run the script whenever you add new PHP binaries.